gellisun/Concentration_Game/README.md

 ## Planning

-I started by researcing the history of the game and the games online to confirm the features that I imagined I would want to implement such as different boards of cards, a countdown, AI...
+I started by researching the history of the game and the games online to confirm the features that I imagined I would want to implement such as different boards of cards, a countdown, AI...

 ![alt text](/imgs/README%20imgs/wireframe.png)[^1]
 [^1]: The photo shows some of the features I thought of during planning.
 MVP were only the game title, board, play button, timer and the 'wrong guess' message.